Sikao district: Geography

 Neighboring districts are (from the northwest clockwise): Khlong Thom of Krabi province; Wang Wiset, Mueang Trang, and Kantang of Trang Province.
 To the west is the Andaman Sea.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 40 villages (mubans).
 There are two townships (thesaban tambons).
 Sikao covers parts of tambon Bo Hin, and Khuan Kun covers parts of Kalase.
 There are a further five tambon administrative organizations (TAO).

 Economy

-Sikao is the one of the proposed entrances to the Thai Canal.
+Sikao is one of the proposed entrances to the Thai Canal.
 It is designated as Route 9A.
 The canal would connect to the Gulf of Thailand, 135 km to the east.